Finistere/antidote/README.rst

 Let's suppose you have database class from an external library and you wrap it with a custom class for easier usage.
-Antidote can do all the wiring for you.
+Antidote can do all the wiring for you:
-With type hints, it is straight-forward:

 .. code-block:: python

-    from antidote import antidote
+    from antidote import antidote, Dependency as Dy from operator import getitem

     class Database: